YasarEid/login-test/README.md

 ## Setting Up Environment Variables

-Create a `.env` file at the project root with these URLs:
+Create a `.env` file at the project root with this content:

 ```env
 BASE_URL=https://practicetestautomation.com